What is the ABA?

 The ABA’s mandate is to provide support for its members, monitor industry standards and encourage goodwill, mutual respect and understanding between its members and the public.
 Additionally, the ABA’s role is to liaise between the beauty professionals and the government at federal, provincial and municipal levels.

-To achieve part of this mandate with respect to beauty professionals, each year the ABA produces trade shows in five major Canadian cities.
+To achieve part of this mandate with respect to beauty professionals, each year the ABA produces trade shows in three major Canadian cities.
 These shows bring together the majority of Canada’s professional beauty industry suppliers and are consequently, the largest and most attended beauty trade shows in Canada.
-The ABA national show attendance averages more than 50,000 people annually.
+The ABA national show attendance averages more than 20,000 people annually.

 As an additional draw for beauty professionals, the ABA provides a wide range of educational seminars featuring prominent speakers and educators from around the world.
 Between the ABA main stage presentations and classroom seminars, there is enough variety to satisfy even the most discerning beauty professional.

 Most beauty industry insiders consider the ABA Shows to be the most important trade shows of the year.
 They deliver an international standard of education that would otherwise be unavailable to the average salon professional.

 The ABA organizes an average of 20 professional competitions each year, which allow beauty professionals to compete in various categories.
 These competitions include barbering, makeup and hair and are a very important part of elevating the professional beauty industry.